 Silent Water (& Dream Books) Productions

-Honoring the Difficult & Divine
+Honoring the Difficult, Diverse & the Divine

 We will bring some of the most dynamic writers, artists and activists from diverse backgrounds to uplift books/art and spark change.
 The Diversity Project is a creative outlet dedicated to female and Black Indigenous People of Color (BIPOC) voices, and a consulting agency supporting stores and venues looking to incorporate diverse representation to their customers and communities.
 The primary goal of The Diversity Project is to use various media platforms and promotional pieces to elevate unique BIPOC and female issues and stories.